Sean's Blog

 Auto-Regressive Architectures

 Current LLM's face a core architectural constraint: they generate text sequentially, one token at a time.
 As Yann LeCun argues, this creates exponential error accumulation.
-Each prediction depends on all previous tokens, so early mistakes cascade through long sequences, causing models to derail from coherent long-formed reasoning (an issue well known among LLM users - some call it context rot).
+Each prediction depends on all previous tokens, so early mistakes cascade through long sequences, causing models to derail from coherent long-formed reasoning (an issue well known among LLM users - known as context rot).

 The result is a fundamental bottleneck.
 Tasks requiring sustained logic or complex reasoning remain difficult regardless of scale improvements (making autonomous agents doing long complex tasks a real challenge).
 Simply adding more parameters or training data cannot solve this architectural limitation.
-Transformer based LLM's will thus never overcome the hallucination problem for long-context tasks (known as context rot).
+Transformer based LLM's will thus never overcome the hallucination problem for long-context tasks (context rot).

 True progress requires a paradigm shift toward architectures that form and manipulate complete conceptual structures rather than sequential tokens.
 Until then, LLM's remain sophisticated stochastic pattern matchers, staying far away from reliable reasoning.